The CWB Team

 Blog Manager, Editor, Writer

 Founder & Project Manager of all forms & iterations of Chiptunes = WIN, including this bleeping blooping blog.
-The Arbiter of Awesome at pretty much everything, including MAGFesting, Thunder Lording, Sam Adams Cherry Wheat beer, Metroid beer pong, dancing like a white boy, & generally just life in general (but mostly hyperbole ;3 ).
+The Arbiter of Awesome at pretty much everything, including MAGFesting, Thunder Lording, Sam Adams Cherry Wheat Ale (he drank so much of it that his hair turned colors!, Metroid beer pong, dancing like a white boy, & generally just life in general (but mostly hyperbole ;3 ).

 DA PREZ ♥’S U, BBY!!
 8) \m|♥|m/